Korea University–Yonsei University rivalry: Train Game

-The practice has drawn criticism, from both the community and students themselves from both universities, as being "outdated" due to inflation since the 2000's and the economic burden placed on shopkeepers and business owners in the vicinity.
+The practice has drawn criticism, from both the community and students themselves from both universities, as being "outdated" due to inflation since the 2000s and the economic burden placed on shopkeepers and business owners in the vicinity.
 Complaints from local residents and business owners are mainly directed towards the rude and disruptive behavior of participating students.

 Ties with domestic professional sports

 The long-standing athletic traditions of both universities has been tied with domestic professional sports, most notably in football and basketball.
 Criticism has been directed towards the duopoly of the two universities due to the perception that athletes, especially in domestic football, rely on their alma mater's reputation rather than skills to gain a spot in the national team or the institutions having an upper hand in recruiting the country's best talent.